kevinkkk0321/Udacity_self-driving-car-nanodegree/Project4_Behavioral-Cloning/writeup_template.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would help generalize the model.
 For example, here is an image that has then been flipped:

 ![alt text][image5]
 ![alt text][image6]

-In my training process, my car always drive out the lane in a specific turn, so I add more training images of that turn, as below
+In my training process, my car always drive out the lane in a specific turn, so I add more training images of that turn, as below:

 ![alt text][image7]